phetdam/c-npy-demo/README.rst

 From source
 ~~~~~~~~~~~

-Building from this (unstable) repo will probably only work on Linux systems.
+Building from source using this repo will probably only work on Linux systems.
 Local extension builds are done on WSL Ubuntu 18.04 with gcc 9.3 while builds on
-GIthub Actions runners were done within the `manylinux1 Docker images`__
+Github Actions runners were done within the `manylinux1 Docker images`__
 provided by PyPA.
 To build, you will need to have the latest `setuptools`__ [#]_
 installed on your system, with `wheel`__ also installed if you like to create a
 prebuilt wheel for your own specific platform.

 .. [#] ``setuptools`` has seen a lot of change, especially post `PEP 517`__, but
    since a (tiny) C extension module has to be built in this package the legacy
    ``setup.py`` method of building distributions still has to be used.
+Note that
+   the `distutils.core.Extension`__ type actually points to the
+   ``setuptools.Extension`` class.

 .. __: https://github.com/pypa/manylinux